-The good news is that there are plenty of tools that you can use to setup opt-in forms – my post on list building plugins for WordPress is a good place to start.
+The good news is that there are plenty of tools that you can use to setup opt-in forms – my post on WordPress email subscription plugins is a good place to start.

 It’s also worth setting up a dedicated landing page with an opt-in form on it.

 They work well because they’re a single page with one goal – to convert.
 There should be no other distractions like navigation elements or links to content.